SanderMertens/flecs/README.md

 # reflecs
 Reflecs is an entity component system implemented in C99.
-Its key features are:
+It's design goal is to pack as much punch as possible into a tiny library with a minimal API and zero dependencies.
+The result: a lightning fast, feature-packed ECS framework in a library no larger than 30Kb.
+Here's what Reflecs has to offer:

-- An API design that is optimized for writing fast vectorized code
+- Stupid simple C99 API
-- A very efficient and low-overhead storage engine
+- Super fast and memory efficient storage engine
-- Dynamic evaluation of non-empty systems/tables
+- Periodic, on demand and on component init/deinit systems
-- 30Kb library footprint
+- Job scheduler for multi-threaded execution of systems
-- Job scheduler for running system workloads in parallel
+- Fine-grained control over preallocation of memory to prevent allocations in main loop
-- Periodic, reactive and on-demand systems
+- Adaptive optimizations that remove unused code from the critical path

 ## Overview
 The following code shows a simple reflecs application: